How to calculate market size

 Market research is a vital part of any new business process.

-Central to any market research you conduct is calculating the size of your market.
+Central to any market research you conduct is calculating market size.

-Learning how to calculate the size of a market is important: too small a market could mean there aren’t enough customers, and your business might not make enough money to be profitable.
+Learning how to calculate market size is important: too small a market could mean there aren't enough customers, and your business might not make enough money to be profitable.

-Calculating how a big a market your business could operate in also helps you think about how much of that market you could capture opens in new window – called market share – and how much of a market your business needs to prosper.
+Calculating market size also helps you think about how much of that market you could capture – called market share – and how much of a market your business needs to prosper.

 What is market size?

-At the most basic level, a market’s size is simply the number of potential customers that you could sell your product or service to.
+At the most basic level, market size is simply the number of potential customers that you could sell your product or service to.

 For example, it could be the number of people who visit a high street who could become customers of a new coffee shop, or it could be the number of dog owners in your local area that could use a dog grooming service.